volodinroman/pyqt-text-editor/README.txt

-Weta Digital Test Assignment 2017 (Roman Volodin, http://romanvolodin.com)

-The goal is a stand-alone PtQt/PySide application which can be launched from the command line.
+This is a stand-alone PtQt/PySide application which can be launched from the command line.

 The technical requirements are:
 * Include a menu bar offering one or more options